Scala-Dev/exp-js-sdk/README.md

 - `allowPairing` Whether or not to allow authentication to fallback to pairing mode.
 If `true`, invalid or missing device credentials will start the sdk in pairing mode.
 Defaults to `false`.
 - `host` The api host to authenticate with.
 Defaults to `https://api.goexp.io`.
 - `enableNetwork` Whether or not to establish a socket connection with the network for real time communication.
 If `false` you will not be able to listen for broadcasts.
 Defaults to `true`.
+- `auth` A valid authentication payload.
+Can be specified with credentials.
+SDK will fallback to credentials if auth payload fails.

 ```javascript
 # Authenticating as a user.